sierranels007/sierranels007.github.io/_projects/07-mechatronics/index.md

 These projects involved a lot of checking, rewiring, and trying again.
 When a circuit did not work as intended, I worked through the system by checking:

 - Power and ground connections
-- Jumper-wire placement
+- Jumper wire placement
 - Arduino pin assignments
 - Component polarity
-- Motor-driver connections
+- Motor driver connections
 - External supply settings
 - Whether the code and physical wiring matched
 - The response of the LED or motor after each change